 *You can definitely use this for baking/cooking if you prefer to drinking!

 Of related interest, you might be curious to see how I made blackberry-infused vodka last summer.
 It’s actually just about ready to try!

 PS – On that post, reader Stephanie wrote and shared her coffee liqueur recipe.
 You might consider this as an alternate idea/variation to today’s post.
 According to her notes, it makes a strong coffee flavor.

 1 bottle 100 proof vodka (1.75 ml)

 Bottle and enjoy!

-She writes: I use cheap ingredients, the vodka and coffee are what ever cost less and imitation vanilla.
-Best part of this recipe is that you can drink immediately although it is better after a week.
+She writes: I use cheap ingredients, the vodka and coffee are whatever costs less and imitation vanilla.
+Best part of this recipe is that you can drink immediately, although it is better after a week.